ibexa/documentation-developer/docs/api/graphql.md

 defined in the Repository.

 For each Content Type the schema exposes a singular and plural field, e.g. `article` and `articles`.
-Use the singular field to query a single Content item, and the plural to get a whole `Connection`, that is a list of Content items.
+Use the singular field to query a single Content item, and the plural to get a whole `Connection` (a list of Content items that supports pagination).

 You can request additional content information such as the Section or Objects States, available under the `_info` field.